 - The beneficiary’s share may revert to a common pot for the benefit of multiple beneficiaries.

 - The beneficiary’s share may be divided and distributed among a variety of individuals.

 - The beneficiary’s share may pass to the individuals who would have received the decedent’s assets under the laws in California if the decedent died without a will.

 While the above options are applicable to many assets in an estate or trust, some other types of assets may pass differently in the event of the death of a beneficiary.
-For example, if the decedent owned real estate in Orange County, it would depend on whether the asset was held in trust and whether there were explicit instructions as to the form of ownership with multiple beneficiaries, as to what would happen if a beneficiary died.
+For instance, if the deceased person owned real estate in Orange County, the outcome would be determined by whether the property was held in trust and if there were clear instructions regarding the ownership structure among multiple beneficiaries in the event of a beneficiary’s death.